Generic Name: Sodium Oxybate (SOW dee um ox i BATE)

 What do I do if I miss a dose?

-- If you miss the second dose, skip the missed dose and go back to your normal time.
+- If you miss the second dose, skip the missed dose.
+Do not take another dose until the next night.

 - Do not take 2 doses at the same time or extra doses.